10 Powerful Health Benefits of Parsley You Never Knew About

 Breast cancer protection

+Eating parsley benefits you in many ways, and this one is absolutely key.
 It’s one of the more troubling general symptoms—inflammation can actually be deadly.
 Parsley helps because it’s high in antioxidants like vitamin C, A, and E, which can help soothe inflammation.
 “This can help reduce the risk of arthritis, an inflammation of the joints,” says Brunilda Nazario, MD.
 “It is also an excellent source of flavonoids, antioxidants that help reduce the risk of many chronic diseases, including cancer, atherosclerosis, Alzheimer’s, and Parkinson’s disease.”